 Also: Jayne called it a ‘champagne suite’ and – as always – she had laid in enough stock for a siege.
 Or a rainy day.
 And that day Centurion Park was not like this:

 I had great fun watching the people.
-Especially a guy in the next-door Telkom box, scanning the crowd with powerful binoculars.
+Especially a guy in the next-door Telkom box, scanning the crowd with powerful binoculars, looking for girls.
 Whenever he saw someone watching him he’d say “I’m looking for my sister”.

 We had to take two year-old Jessica along and it wasn’t really her thing.
 It rained off and on, so we were indoors with Celebrity Guest Barman Johnno Green, who was intent on quality control, sampling and plying.
 Aitch and I took turns amusing Jess and keeping her out of the adults’ hair.

 After a while (cricket matches carry on and on and when you think they MUST be finished, surely? – they stop for tea) I had to feed and change Jess and decided to take her back to Jayne’s home.
 Change of scenery for her and a break for the adults.

 On the way back to the stadium, freshly-fed and -wiped Jessie strapped in the car seat behind me, I missed the freeway offramp to the stadium.
 Didn’t have a clue how I’d get back to the stadium now, so I was kinda tense and focussed and fuming – what if I missed Jayne’s famous lunch? – until I finally figured it out and managed a tricky u-turn after the next offramp and got back on track.
 Finally I could relax.

 “Pete?” came a little voice from behind me.